How can therapy help me?

 It is well established that the long-term solution to mental and emotional problems and the pain they cause often does not consist soley of taking a medication, although medication may an integral part of treatment.
 Dr. Kroemer will work closely with your physician to make sure that you are getting the highest standard of collaborative care should medication be indicated for you.
 As is so often the case, one can best achieve sustainable growth and a greater sense of well-being with an integrated approach to wellness.
 Sometimes, a combination of medication and therapy is the right course of action.

 Do you take insurance, and how does that work?

-Dr. Kroemer is a BCBS Preferred Provider and a Medicare provider, and also works (" in network") with several other insurance companies, including McLaren Health Plan, Blue Care Network, and Priority Health and others.
+Dr. Kroemer is a BCBS Preferred Provider and a Medicare provider, and also works (" in network") with several other insurance companies, including McLaren Health Plan, Medicare, Blue Care Network, and Priority Health and others.
 In other words, if you have mental health coverage through your insurance carrier, some or all of your costs may be paid by your insurer.
 To determine if you have mental health coverage through your insurance carrier, you should either call them or closely review your policy.
 Check your coverage carefully and make sure you understand your benefits before your consultation.
 Some helpful questions you can ask your carrier are:

 - What are my mental health benefits?